Training & Webinars

-Our professional development training program educates professionals on key issues surrounding loss, grief, childhood bereavement, and resilience.
+Our Understanding Grief and Loss training program educates professionals on key issues surrounding loss, grief, childhood bereavement, and resilience.
 Individuals who go through our professional development program can expect to be more prepared to provide competent, empathic, and effective support to children and families through loss and adversity.

 “The tone of the workshop was perfect.
 I felt very welcomed and encouraged to participate, ask questions, and actively learn.
 I came back to school today and one of the first students to come to my office is one of the students in my grief group.
 I would definitely recommend the workshop to any counselor, teacher or individual who works with kids."